-Most of us will struggle with back pain at some point in our adulthood.
+Most of us will struggle with pain at some point in our adulthood.

-In fact, per the CDC (May 2020), back pain may be the most commonly reported pain of all adults.
+Per the CDC (2019), 59% of all adults reported experiencing pain, with back pain as the most commonly reported pain of all adults.
 That same report recorded back pain to be affecting around 45% of older adults.
-Bed rest is not usually recommended for pain; correct activity is usually the most helpful for your recovery.
-So, for people whose back or neck pain is intermittent, there may be days when you just need quick relief from your pain, in order to keep moving.
+Bed rest is not usually recommended for back pain; correct activity is usually the most helpful for your recovery.
+So, for people whose back or body pain is intermittent, there may be days when you just need quick relief from your pain, in order to keep moving.

-Here are a few common, quick relief options to help you get moving:
+Here are a few back pain relief options to help you get moving:

 Typical use of heat or cold would be for 15-20 minutes, every couple of hours.
 Be sure to monitor your skin, and take precaution if you have decreased sensation.
 Don’t allow a heating pad cord to be near your feet (think fall prevention).
 Do consider other medical issues before sitting a in a hot tub- pregnancy, heart conditions, and other situations may indicate that you should abstain.
 Don’t use a heating pad after surgery or near any infection.
 If your situation raises any doubt consult with your health team!

 Deep Breathing can also be helpful for relaxation of muscles, and allow your pain to reduce.

-Hand held massagers are very popular right now, they may provide relief for a tight muscle.
-Check this one out, which my family has found to be helpful. (affiliate link)
+Hand held massagers are very popular right now, they may provide relief for a tight muscle. (affiliate link)

-Be cautious as vibration may be an irritant for a herniated disc.
+Be cautious and read the instructions.
+Vibration may be an irritant for a herniated disc.

-Figure out what works for your back pain, to keep active.
+Figure out what works for your back pain, in order to keep active.

 What I have found over the years, is that everyone responds a bit differently to various methods of relief.
 Find what works for you, with guidance from a health care professional as needed, and Just Keep Moving!
 Gentle exercises in good form or alignment is best.
 Walking is usually one of the best exercises for back pain.
 If your pain persists, don’t put off going to see a physician or Physical Therapist!